davidmutinda/alx-pre_course/README.md

 ## alx-pre_course

-This is my first repository of the alx programme.
+This is the first repo of the alx programme.